 Some states allow bankruptcy filers to use federal bankruptcy exemptions instead of the state exemptions.

-The federal homestead exemption allows you to protect up to $25,150 of the equity in your home, and in cases where you and your spouse file taxes separately, do not live together, maintain separate homesteads, or (according to at least one court) do not have a direct financial connection with each other, each spouse can claim a separate homestead, up to the amount allowed an individual.
+The federal homestead exemption amount is calculated every three years.
+For the period from April 1, 2022, to March 31, 2025, it allows you to protect up to $27,900 of the equity in your home.
+In cases where you and your spouse file taxes separately, do not live together, maintain separate homesteads, or (according to at least one court) do not have a direct financial connection with each other, each spouse can claim a separate homestead, up to the amount allowed by an individual.

-Also, most states allow a “wildcard” exemption that can be of particular help if one or more of a debtor’s other exemptions falls short of protecting their equity.
+Also, most states allow a “wildcard” exemption, which allows you to protect any kind of property from bankruptcy proceedings.
+This can be of particular help if one or more of a debtor’s other exemptions falls short of protecting their equity.
 A wildcard exemption amount can be divided among multiple items.

 3. Iowa.
 An unlimited value in one home or a one-unit apartment can be sought in protection.
 The property must be in a city or town and is limited to one-half acre or 40 acres elsewhere.